DCAN-Labs/automated-qc/doc/training_summaries/model_03/model_03_training_summary.md

 - **Standardized RMSE**: 0.8730 represents the RMSE as a proportion of the standard deviation of the actual values.
 ## Notes

-uses even larger subset: ~40% of total dataset, half as many epochs and batch size as model_02, took about 20 hours on the node
+uses even larger subset: ~40% of total dataset, half as many epochs and batch size as model_02, took close to 24 hours on the node
 ## Hyperparameters

 ### Training Parameters